15 tips for a successful marriage.

 First of all, what makes a happy marriage?

-A happy marriage is key to lasting years and years to come.
+A happy marriage is the key to lasting years and years to come.
 What makes a happy and successful marriage is mutual respect for one another, enjoying each other to the fullest, and being able to trust one another through it all.

 The key to a successful marriage is keeping God first.
 Praying together is so important to make things work.